cloudfoundry/cloud_controller_ng/CONTRIBUTING.md

 The Cloud Foundry team uses GitHub and accepts contributions via [pull request](https://help.github.com/articles/using-pull-requests).

+See the [wiki](https://github.com/cloudfoundry/cloud_controller_ng/wiki) for design notes and other helpful information.

 ## Contributor License Agreement

 Follow these steps to make a contribution to any of our open source repositories: